get-salt-AI/SaltAI-Web-Docs/docs/deploy-to-discord.md

 ## Running workflows in Discord

 Once your workflow has been deployed to Discord, it is ready to be used by you and other users.
-Occasionally it can take several minutes to be discoverable in the Salt AI bot.

-In any server with the Salt AI bot added, use the /workflows command to open the directory.
-You can enter the name of your workflow directly, copy and paste it, or simply type the /workflows command with your workflow’s name (example: `/workflow sample-workflow`) in the chat field to get started.
+In any server with the Salt AI bot added, use the `/workflows` command to open the directory.
+You can enter the name of your workflow directly, copy and paste it, or simply type the `/workflows` command with your workflow’s name (example: `/workflow sample-workflow`) in the chat field to get started.

 ![discord3](images/discord3.png)